SlapOS/slapos/software/headless-chromium/README.md

 - nginx-proxy-port:       Port for Ningx proxy to listen on.
 - monitor-httpd-port:     Port for monitor.
 - incognito:              Force Incognito mode
-- window-size:            Initial windo size
+- window-size:            Initial window size
 - block-new-web-contents: Block new web contents

 See `instance-headless-chromium-input-schema.json` for default values.